 Chief Operating Officer: Nora Davis, has an extensive background in business, legal and finance administration working for companies such as Microsoft, T-Mobile, and Getty Images in many different capacities.
 She also is an experienced non-profit Executive and Board member, assisting several Seattle-area non-profits with their business operations.
 She is the former President of the Langston Hughes Performing Arts Center Advisory Council and a former and founding Board member of the Technology Access Foundation (TAF) in Seattle, Washington.

 Shawlini Manjunath’s Biography

-As an actress, Shawlini has appeared in Sex in the City 2, Nickelodeon’s Team Umizoomi, Lifetime’s Sherri, and various national commercials.
+As an actress, Shawlini has appeared in FX’s Louie, Wolf of Wall Street, Nickelodeon’s Team Umizoomi, Lifetime’s Sherri, and various national commercials.
 Her corporate background includes work in publishing and human resources for Random House and as a publicist for an entertainment and fashion PR firm, Laforce and Stevens.